-Other events occurred to occupy the thoughts and doubts of the sage Wouter and his council, and the storm-ship ceased to be a subject of deliberation at the board.
-It continued, however, to be a matter of popular belief and marvellous anecdote through the whole 'time of the Datch government, and particularly just before the capture of New Amsterdam, and the subjugation of the province by the English squadron.
-About that time the storm-ship was repeatedly seen in the Tappaan Zee, and about Weehawk, and even down as far as Hoboken; and her appearance was supposed to be ominous of the approaching squall in public affairs, and the downfall of Dutch domination.
+Other events occurred to occupy the thoughts and doubts of the sage Wouter and his council, and the storm-ship reased to be a subject of deliberation at the board.
+It continued, however, to be a matter of popular belief and marvellous anecdote through the whole time of the Dutch government, and particularly just before the capture of New Amsterdam, and the subjugation of the province by the English squadron.
+About that time the storm-ship was repeatedly seen in the Tappaan Zee, and about Weehawk, and even down as far as Hoboken; and her appearance was supposed to be ordinous of the approaching squall in

 Since that time we have no authentic accounts of her, though it is said she still haunts the Highlands, and cruises about Point-no-point.
-People, who live along the river, insist that they sometimes see her in summer moonlight; and that, in a deep, still midnight, they have heard the chart of her crew, as if heaving the lead; but sights and sounds are so deceptive along the mountainous shores, and about the wide bays and long reaches of this great river, that I confess I have very storag doubt upon the subject.
+People, who live along the river, insist that they sometimes see her in summer moonlight; and that, in a deep, sail! midnight, they have heard the chant of her crew, as if heaving the lead; but sights and sounds are so deceptive along the mountainous shores, and about the wide bays and long reaches of this great river, that I confess I have very strong doubts upon the subject.